ExtropyIO/awesome-mina-security/README.md

 🔒 [restrictive permissions can be circumvented if `setPermissions` is not set to impossible](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/feature-overview/permissions#example-impossible-to-upgrade:~:text=For%20the-,sake,-of%20security%2C%20it)\
 🔒 [lack of access controls](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/feature-overview/permissions#example-unsecurecontract:~:text=not%20very%20secure%3A-,Anyone,-can%20call%20the)\
 🔒 [Minting unlimited tokens to himself is possile for an attacker if a custom token contract does not change `access` permission from `none` to at least `proof`](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/introduction-to-zkapps/secure-zkapps#dont-deadlock-your-zkapp-by-interacting-with-unknown-accounts:~:text=can%20mint%20an-,arbitrary,-number%20of%20tokens)
+🔒 Setting `access` to `impossible` makes your account inaccessible: no one will ever be able to call their contract againt.
+It's like deleting.

 ## Development best practices
 - Do not assume that the fact that someone has to pay transaction fees doesn't have incentives to attack your zkApp